New Zealand Rugby

 Women's Rugby

-While many tourists know about the All Blacks, the women's rugby team, the Black Ferns, is less well-known - but certainly no less successful.
-In fact, in their own competitions they've been even more successful than the All Blacks, having won four successive World Cup titles (1998, 2002, 2006 and 2010), and have only lost three times in international play since 1989.
+While many tourists know about the All Blacks, the women's rugby union team, the Black Ferns, is less well-known - but certainly no less successful.
+In fact, in their own competitions they've been even more successful than the All Blacks, having won four successive World Cup titles (1998, 2002, 2006 and 2010).

 Provincial Rugby

-While many people play rugby at a club level, provincial rugby is the lowest level which is televised and “taken seriously” by large numbers of people.
+While many people play rugby at a club level, provincial rugby is the lowest level which is televised and taken seriously by large numbers of people.
 Rather than representing cities, teams represent their province - such as Auckland, Canterbury, or Otago.
-This level is more amateur than the others, and players tend to play for their region of origin or where they live.
+Players tend to play for their region of origin or where they live.

 Super Rugby